A Ukrainian company made medieval armor replicas. Now it’s making spiked barriers to stop Russian vehicles.

-In the last two weeks, the shop has produced hundreds of the caltrops, said the company official, who spoke on the condition of anonymity out of concern for his safety.
+In the past two weeks, the shop has produced hundreds of the caltrops, said the company official, who spoke on the condition of anonymity out of concern for his safety.

 “Ukrainians [are] united in this war,” he told The Washington Post.
 “Absolutely everyone is trying to help in the fighting places and in the rear.
 Therefore, any materials are somehow used.”